 Many homeowners may still have to sell their homes to pay for their own care later in life as reforms which were meant to tackle unfairness in the way the social care system is funded fall short of levelling the playing field, according to one leading Midlands law firm.

-FBC Manby Bowdler’s Wills, Probate and Lifetime Planning team have been through the finer details of the social care reforms due to come into effect in October 2023, and are urging people to check the small print before they decide on their own care plans.
+FBC Manby Bowdler’s Wills, Probate and Lifetime Planning team have been through the finer details of the social care reforms due to come into effect in October 2023, including the latest guidance notes from the Government, published on 19 November, which clarify how council support affects the cap.
+The firm is urging people to check the small print before they decide on their own care plans as they could be left significantly out of pocket.

-“As such, all of the money you will be paying for living costs (which can add a considerable amount onto the weekly cost of your care) will not be taken into account when the Government decides how much you should be contributing to your own care, and this could leave you seriously out of pocket.”
+“As such, all of the money you will be paying for living costs (which can add a considerable amount onto the weekly cost of your care) will not be taken into account when the Government decides how much you should be contributing to your own care, and this could eat through any savings or assets you have very quickly.”

 The Government also promised that nobody needing care should be forced to sell their home to pay for it.
 But Carina has warned that this too isn’t as clear cut as it appears.